exNihlio/kvm-builder/README.md

 4. SSH into your shiny new VM!

+5. When you're done with your VM just run: `ansible-playbook destroy.yml --extra-vars="hostname=VM_HOSTNAME"`.
+This will undefine and destroy the VM and remove its underlying storage.

 ## Configuration

 You will need to  make some configuration changes before use.
 In `vars/settings.yml` set the appropriate directories for cloud-init, ISOs, storage and where your